-When it comes to bad breath, a tongue scraper can make all the difference
+When it comes to bad breath, a tongue scraper may make some difference

 SUMMARY: Do you have a tongue scraper?
-Many people don't, even though these specialty instruments are one of the keys to fresh breath.
+Many people don't, even though these specialty instruments are one of several keys to fresh breath.

 It's not like this is late-braking new, either.
 Humans have known for centuries that scraping the tongue clean of gunk can freshen breath and clean the palate, but somehow this knowledge has been obscured over the past few decades.